I-Man-H/SystemEngineering/Week 6/Week 6.md

 # To Do List
+1. Work on Reflection 2.
-1. Work on Assignment 2.
+2. Work on Assignment 2.
-2. Work on your Group Project.
+3. Work on your Group Project.
-3. Enjoy you Teaching Break (not studying break 🥲).
+4. Enjoy your Teaching Break (not studying break 🥲).

 # Learning Outcomes